4 Important Things To Consider Before Quitting Your Job

 3. Be Financially Ready

-There are important financial questions to ask yourself before quitting like, How much money do you have on-hand?
+There are important financial questions to ask yourself before quitting, like how much money do you have on hand?
 Is it enough to sustain you before you get another job or start that dream business?
 Do you have enough emergency funds for a year or two?

 4. Don’t Burn Bridges

-The best advice you’ll get from anywhere is “not burning bridges”.
-Its simple logic to be on good terms with everyone especially your employers.
+The best advice you’ll get from anywhere is “not burning bridges.”
+It’s simple logic to be on good terms with everyone, especially your employers.

 So think smart before you make that huge decision.